Lissa loves learning about history and also enjoys learning about the people making history today. She is always reading something new.

 Because of the renovations, Arthur did not move into the White House for three months after he became president.

-22. Grover Cleveland Was the First President to Mary in the White House
+22. Grover Cleveland Was the First President to Marry in the White House

 Grover Cleveland was both the 22nd and 24th President of the United States.
 See number 24 on this list for details.